Posts

 Image

 Recently, a mom in our drop-in program shared a bedtime challenge that many families experience.
 Her 13-month-old toddler would sometimes go to bed around 9 p.m., appear to fall asleep easily, and then wake up about 30 minutes later completely alert and ready to play.
 Interestingly, she noticed that if she took him for a short drive in the car, he would often fall back asleep within just a few minutes.
 Many parents assume that once a child falls asleep, they should remain asleep for several hours.
-So when a toddler wakes shortly after bedtime, it can feel confusing and frustrating.
+So when a toddler wakes shortly after bedtime, it can feel confusing, frustrating, and even a little mysterious.
 This led to an important question: Why would a child who seems so tired wake up again so quickly?
 There is no single answer.
-Sleep is complex, and bedtime wake-ups can happen for many reasons.
+Sleep is complex, and bedtime wake-ups can happen for many different reasons.
 However, understanding sleep cycles and recognising signs of overtiredness may help explain part of the puzzle.
-Understanding Sleep Cycles: Why Some Children Wake After 30–60 Minutes One aspect of sleep that many paren...
+Understanding Sleep Cycles: Why Some Children Wake After 30–60 Minute...

 Image

-Just last week during our morning drop-in program, I noticed a mother quietly sitting beside her twenty-month-old son near the block area.
+Just last week during our morning drop-in program, I noticed a mom quietly sitting beside her twenty-month-old son near the block area.
 While the other toddlers moved busily around the room, her little boy sat carefully lining up toy cars in long rows across the carpet.
 A few minutes later, he stood up and briefly walked on his tiptoes as he carried the cars to another corner.
-The mother looked down at her phone, then back at her child with visible worry in her eyes.
+The mom looked down at her phone, then back at her child with visible worry in her eyes.
 Finally, she softly asked me, “Do you think this means autism?”
-As an early childhood educator working in family support programs, infant groups, and toddler play environments, I hear versions of this question very often.
+Questions like this come up surprisingly often in family support programs and toddler play environments.
 Many parents spend late nights searching online after noticing a behaviour that feels unfamiliar or unexpected.
-Sometimes a friend, relative, or social media post may casually describe a behaviour as a “red flag,” leaving families overwhelmed with fear and uncertainty.
-The truth is that child ...
+Sometimes a friend, relative, or social media post casually describes a behaviour as a "red flag," leaving families overwhelmed with fear and uncertainty.
+The truth is that child development is incredibly complex.
+Some behaviours that app...

-Water Play Ideas for Toddlers and Preschoolers: Sensory, STEM, and Summer Fun
+Outdoor Water Play Ideas for Toddlers and Preschoolers: Sensory Play, STEM Learning, and Summer Fun

 Image